DevilAguo0/hiddify/How-to-use-Reality-on-Hiddify.md

 > Tip: If you have more than a few IPs, you can put each IP in a row and connect between them.

-Finally, press save to save the settings and don't forget to apply the settings.
+Finally, press save to save the settings and don't forget to `Apply Changes`.

 Yellow messages may be given as a result of the server checking your completed fields.